I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 What levels are these languages available at?

-- French, German, Japanese and Spanish are available at 7 levels: Level 1 (Beginners) to Level 8 (post A2).
+- French, German and Spanish are available at Level 1 (Beginners) to Level 8 (good proficiency).

-- Our other languages are available at Level 1 (Beginner), level 2 (Near Beginner) and Level 3 (Lower Intermediate).
+- All other languages are available at Level 1 (Beginner) and some are also available at level 2 (Near Beginner) , Level 3 (Lower Intermediate) and Level 4 (Higher Intermediate).

 Where can I find more detailed information about the options available to me?

-Can postgraduate students earn credits from language MOMDs?
+Can postgraduate students earn credits from language modules?

-Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots so that the times are compatible with degree programmes which allow for MOMD study.
-Click here for a timetable (PDF - 292KB)
+Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, on Wednesday afternoons or in evening timeslots so that the times are compatible with degree programmes across the University.

-I can’t attend all the timetabled hours for my language MOMD.
+I can’t attend the timetabled hours for my language module.
 What should I do?

 First of all, approach your home department.
-If you can study an MOMD subject, you should be available in the MOMD timeslots.
-Your department should be able to change your seminar/lab group if this is causing you a problem with your chosen MOMD subject.
-If you have a core lecture in an MOMD slot which cannot be moved by your department, please let us know in case we can suggest an alternative group.
+If you are eligible for optional study (WHM or MOMD), you should be available in the relevant timeslots.
+Your department can often move you to a different seminar/lab group if this is causing a clash with your chosen language module.
+If you have core lecture teaching at the same time as your language course, please let us know in case we can suggest an alternative group.

-How do I enrol for a language MOMD?
+How do I enrol for a language module?

-New first year students enrol at the MOMD Fair in Welcome Week (details will be supplied by your Department if you are eligible for MOMD study) or, subject to availability of places, in week 1 of the autumn term in the Modern Languages office (Ashley Building, Room G13)
+New first year students enrol for their Widening Horizons module during Welcome week (details will be supplied by your Department if you are eligible to study a WHM) or, subject to availability of places, you can also enquire about places in week 1 of the autumn term in the Modern Languages office (Ashley Building, Room G13).

-Can I join a language MOMD once the course has started?
+Can I join a language module once the course has started?

 Subject to places being available, you can join in the first 3 weeks of the course, but you will need to put in extra work to catch up on what you have missed.
-However, we do not accept any new enrolments for level 1 courses after Week 2.
+We do not accept any new enrolments for level 1 courses after Week 2.

 What qualifications do I need to enrol for a language MOMD?